How to Become an MRI Technologist

 Learn how to become an MRI technologist.
 Research the job duties and the education requirements, and find out how to start a career in MRI technology.

 Magnetic resonance imaging technologists are specialized medical professionals who operate MRI machinery to create detailed pictures of internal body structures.
 They are responsible for preparing patients for their scans and safely using the equipment.
 This work involves standing for extended periods of time and sometimes lifting or turning patients who need assistance.

-Sources: *U.S. Bureau of Labor Statistics, **Online job postings (August 2012), ***MRI programs
+Sources: U.S. Bureau of Labor Statistics, Online Job Postings (July 2015), MRI Programs

-MRI training programs commonly require applicants to be ARRT-certified in one of the relevant subject areas, like radiography or sonography.
-After completing an education program, one must pass the corresponding ARRT exam to earn certification and become registered with the ARRT.
-Passing this exam may qualify one for state licensure or certification as well.
-By January 2015, the minimum education requirement for certification will be an associate's degree.
+Technicians must be graduates of an accredited training program to be ARRT-certified in one of the relevant subject areas, like radiography or sonography.
+Students must pass the corresponding ARRT exam to earn certification and become registered with the ARRT.
+Passing this exam may qualify individuals for state licensure.
+As of January 2015, the minimum educational requirement for certification is an associate's degree.

 MRI technologists can seek positions in hospitals, imaging centers, physician's offices and even MRI imaging companies.
 Additional positions for those interested in MRI technology may include sales representative for MRI manufacturers, radiology department manager or MRI technical advisor.

 To keep ARRT certifications valid, technologists must keep up with the annual registration requirements.
 These include following ARRT's regulations and ethics standards.
 Continued education credits are also required.
 Those certified in MRI through ARMRIT must also complete periodic continuing education.

 Step 6: Consider an Advanced Training Program